The Savannah Story

 The main construction of the infant and primary school in Bagri took place during 2005 and 2006, and the first phase of buildings were opened in October 2006.
 A nursery, teachers’ accommodation block and toilet block were subsequently added.

-An online video of the opening of Bagri Primary School gives a feeling for what all this means for the local community:
+An online video of the opening of Bagri Primary School gives a feeling for what all this meant for the local community:

 Alongside the new school, the Trust launched programmes to feed the pupils each school day and help to train teachers.
 When devastating floods hit the area in 2007, the feeding programme was expanded to provide some emergency relief.